 Using Bangkok’s water taxis is relatively easy.
 The boats operate on a hop-on, hop-off basis, meaning you can get on and off at any of the piers along the route.
 To use the water taxis, simply go to one of the piers, buy a ticket, and wait for the next boat to arrive.

-The most common boats are colour-coded based on their routes, with the red flag boats running from Nonthaburi to Sathorn and the yellow green flag boats running from Pakkret to Sathorn.
+The most common boats are color-coded based on their routes, with the red flag boats running from Nonthaburi to Sathorn and the yellow green flag boats running from Pakkret to Sathorn.
 The boats operate from 6:00 am to 8:00 pm every day, and the frequency of the boats varies depending on the time of day.

 Water taxis operate on Bangkok’s network of canals and waterways, which are collectively known as the Chao Phraya River.